kylods/KBot/README.md

 # KBot
-A Discord streaming bot built in Python
+A Discord streaming bot built in Python.

+Will update this when I get around to it.